Last updated on December 27th, 2024 at 09:37 am

 Parking for Cortez Fishing Fest

-- The Boy Scouts will offer on-site parking ($5 donation) at the FISH Preserve, which is one block east of the village, off Cortez Road just east of the light at 119th Street.
+- The Boy Scouts in partnership with FISH will offer on-site parking at the Preserve, which is located one block east of the village, off Cortez Road, for a $5 donation.
+Bus and golf cart transportation to the festival entrance at 123rd St. Ct.
+W. will be provided.

-- FREE MCAT Bus service from Coquina Beach and GT Bray Park (GT Bray pick up on 59th St W.) Buses drop off and pick up near Festival entrance.
+- Park and Ride: FREE MCAT Bus service from Coquina Beach and GT Bray Park. on 59th St W.

-- Offsite Parking: Available at Cortez Rd.
-Baptist Church (located just off Cortez Road at 4411 100th St W).
-Free Shuttle to Festival entrance from the Church provided by The Monkey Bus.
+- Off Site Parking: Available at Cortez Rd.
+Baptist Church (located at between 99th and 100th St. and Cortez Rd.) with free shuttle to festival provided by The Monkey Bus.

 Another option is to park in the western part of town, where residents manage small parking areas throughout the village.